actions-on-google/dialogflow-webhook-boilerplate-nodejs/README.md

 ### Steps
 1. Create a new agent in API.AI [https://api.ai](https://api.ai).
-1. Deploy this app to your preferred hosting environment (we recommend [Google Cloud Functions](https://cloud.google.com/functions/docs/tutorials/http)).
+1. Deploy this action to your preferred hosting environment (we recommend [Google Cloud Functions](https://cloud.google.com/functions/docs/tutorials/http)).
 1. Set the "Fulfillment" webhook URL to the hosting URL.
 1. In any relevant intents, enable the Fulfillment for the response.